SolarianVulpine/atlas-low_level_programming/pointers_arrays_strings/README.md

-this is the beginning of Pointers arrays and strings
+this is the second chapter of Pointers arrays and strings